BNP a master of lobbying: Quader

 "Those who are not involved in crimes will be released following legal process.
 Will we release them as per America's words?" asked Quader.

-He was speaking at a warm cloth distribution programme held at the premises of Bangabandhu Bhaban at Dhanmondi 32 in the capital.
+He was speaking at a warm clothe distribution programme held at the premises of Bangabandhu Bhaban at Dhanmondi 32 in the capital.
 AL's relief and social welfare sub-committee organised the event.

 Regarding the number of imprisoned leaders and activists, Quader said, "Whether it is 25,000 or not, our jails cannot accommodate that many people.
 I talked to the home minister.
 He told me there are around 11,000 to 12,000 people who have gone to jail after committing crimes."